markstgodard/gawk/README.md

-# Gawk ๏_๏
+# Gawker ๏_๏

 ## About
-Simple app that watches test progress
+Simple app that watches running tests progress

 ## Install